 When you think of customizing your computer, changing and tweaking the icons that originally came with it, are on top of the task list.

 Where do you go for a spot of icon hunting?
-Thankfully, there are a huge number of resources.
-Check out our archives for posts tagged with icons and you will get some more.
+Thankfully, there are a huge number of resources out there!

 And in case your still aren’t satisfied, here are 8 of the best free icons search engines to take the search further.
 After all, if everything else can have a search engine, icons deserve a few of their own”¦